vlfeat/matconvnet/doc/site/docs/pretrained.md

     |------------|-----------|----------|--------------------|----------------|
     | FNC-8s-TVG | RV-VOC12  | 69.85    | 92.94              | 78.80          |

-    *TVG impementation note*: The model was obtained by first fine-tuning the plain FCN-32s network (without the CRF-RNN part) on COCO data, then building built an FCN-8s network with the learnt weights, and finally training the CRF-RNN network
+    *TVG implementation note*: The model was obtained by first fine-tuning the plain FCN-32s network (without the CRF-RNN part) on COCO data, then building built an FCN-8s network with the learnt weights, and finally training the CRF-RNN network